djalbat/Easy-DragAndDrop/README.md

 secondExplorer.addFile('Second explorer/Second directory/Third file.fls');
 ```

 The `addDirectory()` method has a second, optional `collapsed` argument.
 The default is `false`.
 The explorer will add the necessary parent directories for you whenever you add a file.
-If you try to add a file or directory more than once, nothing happens.
+If you try to add a file or directory more than once, nothing will happen.

-You can remove files and non-empty directories:
+You can also remove files and non-empty directories programmatically:

 ```js
 secondExplorer.removeFile('Second explorer/First directory/Second file.fls', true);